 Want free LGBTQ films and educational resources for your GSA?
-Register for Youth In Motion by December 31, 2015 and receive a FREE copy of our 2015 collection, Visibility Through Activism: The Legacy of Vito Russo.
+Register for Youth In Motion and receive a FREE copy of our 2016 collection, Expanding Gender: Youth Out Front.
 Register here.

-Two short films explore youth approaches to LGBT history and politics.
+Two short films explore youth approaches to LGBTQ history and politics.

 Telling Our Stories

 Two short films, one narrative and one documentary, explore how youth approach LGBT history and politics.
 In Don’t Erase My History, a group of Bay Area youth takes us on a quest for the very history that has “no name” in their schools.
 Together they open archival closets and talk with LGBTQ artists, activists, and pioneers.
 In a world where their queer history is still regularly erased, what will they discover?
 In CHANGE, Jamie is an African-American teenager grappling with his sexual identity on the night Barack Obama is elected president and Proposition 8 – the voter initiative to eliminate same-sex marriage – is passed.
 When one of his gang initiates the bullying of an openly gay classmate, Jamie uses his wits to try and prevent it, but when things don’t go the way he predicted, he is forced to face his fears head on.